tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

-# Understanding Hooks and the Component Lifecycle
+# Understanding hooks and the component lifecycle

 React hooks revolutionized how we write components by allowing function components to manage state, side effects, and lifecycle events.
 This chapter explores how hooks provide a more flexible and intuitive approach to component logic compared to traditional class components.